 Membership of the School Health and Safety Committee

-The School Health and Safety Committee is made up of the Chair of Governors, the Lead Governor for Health and Safety, the Head teacher, other governors and members of staff and also employee representatives (including those of trade unions) as applicable.
+The School Health and Safety Committee is made up of the Chair of Governors, the Lead Governor for Health and Safety, the Executive Principal, Head of Schools, other governors and members of staff and also employee representatives (including those of trade unions) as applicable.

 Members of the committee shall be nominated and appointed annually at the autumn term meeting of the Governing Body.